yay016/GBM-Survival-MSc/README.md

-# MSc Thesis – Survival Prediction in Glioblastoma
+# Survival Prediction in Glioblastoma

 This repository contains code and notebooks used in my MSc thesis project, focusing on survival prediction in glioblastoma patients through image analysis, clinical data, and machine learning.
 The dataset is sourced from **The Cancer Imaging Archive (TCIA)** and requires access approval through their platform.

-## 📁 Repository Structure
+## Repository Structure

 - `3d_vis.py`
   Script for visualizing image registration results.
 When run, it opens a graphical interface allowing selection of patient, modality, and image processing options.